Open Money Stack

 Inside wallet.polygon.technology, users now see a "Privately Send" option alongside the standard send flow.

-When a user selects that option, the transfer routes through a shielded pool instead of a standard onchain transfer.
+When a user selects that option, the user can opt to send their transaction information through a confidential protocol instead of a standard onchain transfer.
 Zero-knowledge proofs confirm the math without exposing sensitive financial data.
 Outside observers can verify that a valid transfer occurred.
 They cannot see the participants or the amount.
 Senders and receivers are not linkable onchain.

 Three properties matter for enterprise teams: